A Brief

 As a Kenyan I would propose that matters that would cause conflict in our laws should be kept away from the constitution.
 A constitution is a document that should steer clean of any religious conflict or rivalry.
 By putting Sharia law alongside our legal system, we are opening the pandoras box to future religious animosity in this country.

-Matters of Muslim Personal law should be kept away from the constitution
+Muslim Personal law should be kept away from the

 In matters of personal law do Kenyan Muslims need religious courts to enforce?
 Each religion in Kenya has a mechanism for dispute resolution.